 You should first contact your child's current school and discuss your intention to apply for an in year transfer.
 Once a school place is allocated we expect you to take up that place within 10 school days.
 If you request a start date sometime in the future we put your application on hold until nearer the time the school place is required.

-If you do not want to apply online you can contact the admissions team on 01482 300 300 and request a paper application form.
+If you still want to apply you must contact us on 01482 300 300 to request an application form.
+This must be completed in full and returned to the admissions team.

 Applications for schools not in Hull